 Wanda-Zhonghe-Shulin line Phase I

-The medium-capacity Wanda-Zhonghe-Shulin line, totaling 22.1 km long with 22 stations and one maintenance depot, has been approved by the Executive Yuan to be implemented in two phases.
-The Wanda-Zhonghe-Shulin line Phase I starts underground from Chiang Kai-Shek Memorial Hall Station on the Xindian line and ends at Jincheng Road, running beneath Nanhai Road, Heping West Road, Xizang Road, Wanda Road, and Fumin Street before crossing beneath the Xindian River to get to Baosheng Road.
+The medium-capacity Wanda-Zhonghe-Shulin line, totaling 22.1 km with 22 stations and one maintenance depot, was approved by the Executive Yuan to be implemented in two phases.
+The Wanda-Zhonghe-Shulin line Phase I starts underground from Chiang Kai-Shek Memorial Hall Station on the Xindian line, runs beneath Nanhai Road, Heping West Road, Xizang Road, Wanda Road, and Fumin Street before crossing under the Xindian River to reach Baosheng Road in New Taipei City.
 It then runs along Zhongshan Road, Liancheng Road, and ends at Jincheng Road.
-A depot will be established in the agricultural zone on the north side of Jincheng Road, and a branch line station near Juguang Road.
-The route is 9.5 km long including nine underground stations and one depot.
+A depot will be established in the agricultural zone on the north side of Jincheng Road and a branch line station near Juguang Road.
+The route is 9.5 km long, including nine underground stations and one depot.